“A man must love his father and yet be free of his father’s expectations and criticisms in order to be a free man.”

-This is exactly what’s happening to you when you spend time with people and things.
+This is exactly what’s happening to you when you spend time with others.

-Are you strategically selecting your environment to work in your favor?
+Are you strategically selecting your environment to serve in your favor?

 Don’t underestimate the impact that your influences can have on your life.

-If it comes to a point that your “friends” become obnoxious and unsupportive, then you must make a conscious decision between your goal and your friendship.
+However, if it comes to a point your friends become obnoxious and unsupportive, you must make a conscious decision between your goal and your friendship.

-The truth is that you can’t change people unless they also want that for themselves.
+You can’t change others unless they also want that for themselves.

-However, you can change the people around you by spending your time with different people who are supportive and are on similar missions as you.
+But you can always change the people around you by spending your time with different people who are aligned with your core values.

 Live Your Deepest Truth

-What is it that you truly want in life?
+What is it you truly want in life?

 What beliefs and people are holding you back from achieving what you want?

 What roles do your parents or early caretakers play in the life you’re currently living?

-Because they were your biggest influences when you were growing up, it’s nearly impossible not to have a similar belief system as they do, especially that of your father.
+Because they were your biggest influences when you were growing up, it’s nearly impossible not to have a similar belief system as they do, especially that of your parents.

-Now imagine your biggest childhood influences are no longer alive, how will you live your life differently?
+Now imagine your biggest childhood influences are no longer alive, how will you live differently?

-Without having to live up to their expectations, would you still keep doing what you’re doing now?
+Without having to fulfill their expectations, would you still keep doing what you’re doing now?

-Now you have the free will to choose how you want to live your life, will you take advantage of it?
+You have the free will to choose how you want to live your life, will you take complete advantage of it?

-You must discover your deepest purpose through trial and error by first delving into what your current and intuitive purpose is.
+Discover your deepest purpose through trial and error by first delving into what your current and intuitive purpose is.
 Follow your curiosities, passions, and even fears.
 Fully commit to that purpose until it no longer serves you.

-After discovering it, you will be fully awakened living life with more intention as all the distraction and external noises fade away because you’re focused on what’s most important to you, which is living your deepest truth.
+After embodying it, you will be fully awakened living life with more intention as all the distraction and external noises fade away because you’re focused on what’s most important to you, living your deepest truth.

 Despite the deep transplant, you can still counteract it by creating a belief system that’s true to you.

-Discover your deepest purpose and truth by fully exploring your current curiosity.
+Discover your deepest purpose and truth by fully exploring your current curiosity, passions, and fears.

 Let it be your guide and step up to the challenge.